KS2 SATs 2017 - Results and Data

-Following considerable changes to the structure of assessment at KS2 from summer 2016, the performance data for all primary schools is no longer presented as national curriculum levels.
-Instead, levels have been removed and in their place is a national ‘Expected Standard’ for Year 6 children to meet.
-This standard is met by achieving at least 100 on a scaled score (which ranges from 80 - 120) in reading; spelling, punctuation and grammar (SPaG); and mathematics in SAT tests.
-Further, children who achieve a score of 110+ on the scaled score are identified as attaining a ‘Higher Standard’ or a 'Greater Depth' pupil.
+What are scaled scores?
+What does 'expected standard' mean?
+Well, the 'expected standard' for Year 6 is met when a pupil achieves at least 100 on a scaled score (which ranges from 80 - 120) in reading; spelling, punctuation and grammar (SPaG) or mathematics in their SAT tests.
+The 'scaled score' is the raw score they achieve on their test papers 'scaled' to a score between 80-120.
+Further, children who achieve a scaled score of 110+ on the scaled score are identified as a 'Greater Depth' pupil.

 Outcomes in writing are measured by assessments made by teaching staff, moderated by the local authority.

 The progress measure for the year group indicates whether the children, collectively, have made progress ‘below’, ‘in line with’ or ‘above’ expectation nationally.
 A progress score of approximately 0 means pupils in a school (on average) do about as well at KS2 as those nationally.
 A positive score means pupils in a school (on average) do better at KS2 than those nationally.
 A negative score means pupils (on average) do less well at KS2 than those nationally.
 Most schools’ progress scores fall in the range of -5 to +5.

 Please watch the video below for an visual explanation of these measures.

 Outcomes for St. Francis de Sales in 2017 are detailed below.
 Equivalent outcomes nationally are also provided for comparison purposes.
 Progress measures will be added to this website when they are released to us.